Helperbird/website/src/pages/support/how-to-use-immersive-reader-in-google-chrome-firefox-edge.md

 ---
 layout: templates/support_post.html
-title: How to use Immersive reader in Google Chrome & Firefox and Microsoft Edge | Helperbird
+title: How to use Immersive reader in Chrome, Firefox or Edge
 description:
   How to use Immersive reader in Google Chrome & Firefox and Microsoft Edge using Helperbird for free.